 Have you ever been in a situation where someone says or does something that makes you feel belittled and humiliated?
 If so, then chances are the person was being condescending to you.
 When people use this word, they often think of it as a type of rude behavior where someone is looking down on another person.

-To be condescending in tone of voice is to speak or act as though one knows more than the person they are speaking to.
+To be condescending in a tone of voice is to speak or act as though one knows more than the person they are speaking to.
 It can come off negatively because it often appears that this other party isn’t getting their due level of respect and consideration.

 What’s the difference between patronizing and condescending?